homma/js-repl/README.md

 # Usage Note

+## language

-- top level let and const does not save a value in the context. use var instead.
+Top level let and const does not save a value in the context.
+Use var instead.

+## loading libraries

-- use load(url) function to import external library.
+Use load(url) function to import external library.

 ````
 > load("https://code.jquery.com/jquery-3.2.1.min.js");